FDA CLINICAL TRIALS

 Sales: $256 M in animal health sales

-Note Adequan is the only FDA-approved disease-modifying osteoarthritis drug
+Note: Adequan is the only FDA-approved disease-modifying osteoarthritis drug

 (DMOAD) that inhibits cartilage loss in a dog’s joints.